My girls, daughter and Grand, got my favorites for Easter, white hydrangeas with bonus chick. Happy Easter!

 A trip to See’s Candies and we were handled.

 Soon the cards came from a store.
 She was drawn to corny jokes and puns and Mom was a good sport about it.
 The sentiment was circumstantial, based on which displays the Grand could reach.
 She would pick up whatever attracted her and ask me to read the inside words.
 Her card to her Mother one year featured a monkey, and another year it was two cartoon rabbits insulting each other.

 Me (reaching up for hearts and flowers): “Look at this one.”

 She: “But this one’s hilarious.”

-As she grew tall enough to reach any rack, her tastes became more sophisticated.
-Now’s she’s entering her teens and re-exploring her own artistic inclinations.
-She’s good at making things, so I’m wondering if we’ve come full circle, with or without the cottontail.
-We’ll find out on Sunday whether this year’s offering is a giggle or “awwww.”
+When she was tall enough to reach any rack, her tastes grew more sophisticated.
+Now’s she’s good at making anything her imagination conjures, so I wonder if she’ll return to drawing and gluing.
+We’ll find out on Sunday whether this year’s offering is a giggle or an awwww.

 In the Deep South, Daddy could get anything to grow, but he never had Birds of Paradise until we came to California.
 The first time a big display of them popped up in his new yard in Glendale, he made us all come look.
 He stood there grinning, and said, “Well!
 I never!”
 Each time I see a magnificent group like these, I say the same thing.